 When teens feel intense emotions, they sometimes try to push those feelings away.
 That can be true even if the emotions are good ones, like pride, love, or joy.
 Feeling our feelings can be scary and overwhelming.
 Riding the wave is a tool that helps teenagers become more comfortable with experiencing what’s happening inside them, instead of self-medicating with drugs or alcohol or distracting themselves with technology or entertainment.

-“Riding the wave is a metaphor that therapists use to help illustrate the ebbs and flows associated with life.
-Sometimes the waves are big and other times they are small, but if teens can learn to observe when they are starting to swell, and experience the feelings associated with that, they can mindfully ride them out without getting swept away.” —Kristin Wilson, MA, LPC, Director of Clinical Research at Newport Academy
+“Riding the wave is a metaphor that we use to illustrate the ebbs and flows associated with life.
+Sometimes the waves are big and other times they are small, but if teens can learn to observe when they are starting to swell, and experience the feelings associated with that, they can mindfully ride them without getting swept away.” —Dr. Prakash Thomas, Psychiatrist at Newport Academy

 Here’s how to ride the wave when feelings threaten to overwhelm you: